 How Streamers Make Money Sleeping on Twitch

-The two primary ways that Twitch streamers make money sleeping on stream is by enabling text to speech donations, or allowing their users to participate with media share donations.
+The two primary ways that Twitch streamers make money sleeping on stream is by enabling text-to-speech donations or allowing their users to participate with media share donations.

-Enabling text to speech donations is a relatively simple way to allow users to interact with you while you are sleeping, and audiences often enjoy posting annoying messages or entering strings of letters that make the text to speech voice create funny sounds, such as the classiC “tststststs”, which sounds like a sprinkler when read out loud.
+Enabling text-to-speech donations is a relatively simple way to allow users to interact with you while you are sleeping, and audiences often enjoy posting annoying messages or entering strings of letters that make the text-to-speech voice create funny sounds, such as the classic “tststststs,” which sounds like a sprinkler when read out loud.
 The more extreme option is a media share, where viewers can donate to post links to a video that will then play on stream.

 Should You Sleep on Twitch?

-However, almost every streamer that has slept on stream successfully does it very rarely, so even though you could have very successful sleep streams, make sure that your channel has some other draw to it.
+However, almost every streamer that has slept on stream successfully does it very rarely, so even though you could have very successful sleep streams, make sure your channel has some other draw to it.

 Accidently Falling Asleep

 One important thing to note is that some streamers may fall asleep while doing something else, which paradoxically has led to a massive increase in viewer count on more than one occasion.

-Overall, while sleeping on Twitch isn’t banned by TOS, it is certainly not the best way to grow your channel, and should generally be used by channels that already have a dedicated following that could enjoy that type of interaction.
+While sleeping on Twitch isn’t banned by TOS, it is certainly not the best way to grow your channel and should generally be used by channels with a dedicated following that could enjoy that type of interaction.

 As always, ensure you aren’t misrepresenting the category you’re streaming in, and stay safe on Twitch!